 BY-LAWS of The Michigan Taxidermist Association

-ARTICLE I: NAME, PURPOSE AND USE OF REVENUE
+ARTICLE I: NAME, PURPOSE, AND USE OF REVENUE

-SECTION I. NAME
+SECTION 1: NAME

-SECTION II.
-PURPOSE
+SECTION II: PURPOSE

 SECTION III.
 USE OF REVENUE AND USE OF REVENUE FOR LAWFUL PURPOSE

-ARTICLE II: MEMBERS
+ARTICLE II MEMBERS

-SECTION I. MEMBERS DEFINED
+SECTION 1.
+MEMBERSHIP DEFINED

 SECTION II.
 MEMBERSHIP RESPONSIBILITIES